famiprog/fork-scratch-gui-and-leopardjs/scratch-vscode-web/README.md

 # scratch-vscode-web README

-This is the README for your extension "scratch-vscode-web".
-After writing up a brief description, we recommend including the following sections.
+This extension adds a custom editor for (scratch) files with .sb3 extension

 ## Features